halilfarukkaragoz/DL-Final-Project-Text2LIVE/README.md

-# This repo is created for ML Reproducibility Challange 2022
+# This repo is created for ML Reproducibility Challenge 2022

 This repository is a replication implementation of [Text2LIVE: Text-Driven Layered Image and Video Editing (ECCV 2022 - Oral)](https://arxiv.org/abs/2204.02491) as part of the ML [Reproducibility Challenge 2021](https://paperswithcode.com/rc2022).

+In this repository, edited code of Text2LIVE for ML Reproducibility Challenge 2022 is presented.
+Some results of the experiments and adjusted hyperparameters settings are given.
+Furthermore, summary of the investigations and foundings can be found in this README.md file.

 ## Requirements